11 Of The Best Ever Mashed Potatoes Recipes

 5. Rosemary and White Cheddar Mashed Potatoes from All The Healthy Things

 Garlic mashed potatoes are pretty standard, but garlic mashed potatoes with rosemary, sharp white cheddar, and sour cream?!
 Yes, yes, and yes!
-This crowd-pleasing version has an abundance of flavor and would go great with Thanksgiving turkey, cranberries, and all the other sides.
+This crowd-pleasing version has an abundance of flavor and would go great with Thanksgiving turkey, cranberries, turkey gravy, and all the other sides.

 7. Mashed Red Potatoes from Jessica Gavin